alissa-huskey/python-class/docs/lessons/debugging.md

 is are at a given point.

 Thinking through code like this is a fundamental skill to develop.
-However, there's also a tool that we can use to do this process called.
+However, there's also a tool can help us with this process.
 Usually it's used for figuring out problems in code, which is why it's called a debugger.

 A debugger allows you to run a program normally until you reach a particular point you want to know more about.
 Then the program is paused so you can see